heyannag/Project_1_Group_4/README.md

 John Patten

+# Used Nissan Car Listings Analysis

 # Objective
+Obtain dataset to

+Questions you found interesting and what motivated you to answer them Where and how you found the data you used to answer these questions The data exploration and cleanup process (accompanied by your Jupyter Notebook) The analysis process (accompanied by your Jupyter Notebook) Your conclusions, which should include a numerical summary and visualizations of that summary The implications of your findings: what do your findings mean?

 ## I. Research and Analyze Data from True Car Listing
 Determine the following:
   - Vehicle availability in TN and US Market